I recently got myself a special edition of the Duden, a work of the German language.

 We cannot guarantee that you will get a Swiss passport faster if you memorize this word.
 At the very least, rehearsing it will win you serious points with the locals.
 FIGUGEGL is a seemingly impossible-to-pronounce term which should sound like fee-goo-geh-gel for English speakers.

 Short for Fondue isch guet und git e gueti Luune, it really means Fondue is good and gives you a good mood.
 Given how much cheese fondue means to the Swiss, this is one bit of "German with Swiss characteristics" you must not miss!
 The German speaking Swiss sure have a complicated relationship with their language...

 What language do they speak in Switzerland?

 Well, that's a whole other story: Switzerland has four official languages, namely German, French, Italian and Romansh.
 Read more about languages in Switzerland by visiting our Swiss language archive.
+Learn how to say hello in Swiss German.
 Or find out how to break into acting in Germany with a Swiss German accent.